sh3ngsh3ng/Project-03/README.md

 - Dashboard to show statistics of products
 - Using Fullcalendar to display scheduled sessions in a more visual manner for vendors
 - Built in feature for vendors to contact Users via the application/email

+### General
+- Handling of error messages -> to display error pages
+- Adding of loading pages/loading components

+### Bugs
+- RoomSlider's formatting is off when the products/items in the carousel is < 6

 <!-- Once again, due to the tight timeline, and possibly my own inefficient use of time, the scope of the project have to be narrowed down.
 Below are some of the incomplete features as well as possible improvements: